We aim to provide a high standard of personal medical care to all our patients at all times.

 In some cases the in-house procedure is not an appropriate form of investigation, in which case you will be referred to the appropriate authority.

 We hope that most problems can be sorted out easily and quickly, preferably at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, please let us know as soon as possible as this will enable us to establish what happened more easily.

 We have an in-house complaints procedure should you have any complaints.
-Please contact the practice manager for further details.
+Please contact the operations manager for further details.

 You don’t have to use it if you prefer to set out your complaint in your own way.
 We can help you to write down your complaint if you feel you need help to do so.
 Your complaint should be addressed to the Practice Manager who will ensure that it is investigated thoroughly as soon as possible.
 We aim to report back to you within two weeks although, in some cases, more time may be required.

 This procedure does not affect your right to make a formal complaint to the Primary care Trust if you wish.
 Nor does it affect your right to seek compensation in law.

 We shall acknowledge your complaint and look in to it as soon as we can.

 - Find out what happened and what went wrong.

 - Make it possible for you to meet and discuss your complaint with those concerned, if you would like this.
 You may bring a friend or relative with you to help with this discussion.